jankazil/lcd-data/README.md

 ## Command-line interface (CLI)

-The CLI is exposed as build-lcd-dataset when installed, and can also be invoked directly as a module.
+The CLI is exposed as `"build-lcd-dataset"` when installed.

 ```bash
 # Provide usage information, a list of two-letter U.S. state/territory codes, and a list of RTO/ISO region names: